image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 const roiMap = waterShed(image);
 ```

-Most likely, you will extract a mess like this.
+Most likely, you will extract a mess like this:

 ![Raw Otsu](./images/watershed/RawOTSU.png)